Key takeaways

 - Sellers have to rely on the buyer champion to disseminate information among stakeholders, as opposed to being in a meeting where they can gauge who is listening.

-Despite these challenges, several companies have recognized the shift to multi-channel selling tactics.
+Despite these challenges, several companies have recognised the shift to multi-channel selling tactics.

 "Prior to the pandemic, our sales team relied heavily on in-person meetings to generate leads and close deals.
 But with the advent of remote work and social distancing, we had to pivot to asynchronous sales strategies.
 We now communicate with prospects across multiple channels," said Maria Harutyunyan, co-founder of Loopex Digital.